ruudk/readme-examples-sync-hook/README.md

-# README Examples Sync Hook
+# README Examples Sync

-A [CaptainHook](https://github.com/captainhook-git/captainhook) action that automatically syncs PHP code examples in your README.md with actual source files.
+A PHP script that automatically syncs code examples in your README.md with actual source files.
 This ensures your documentation always shows up-to-date, working code examples.

 ## Installation